Navigation

 Not all courses use OPAL.
 The course's website or the lecturer will tell you whether a registration is needed and (if so) how to register.

 It depends on the specific module.
-Usually you have to pass an exam.
-Sometimes, you need a course achievement ("Studienleistung") only.
-Usually, the lecturer will tell you in the initial session of the course what applies to you, but you will also find the information in the syllabus.
+Usually you will have to pass an exam.
+Sometimes, you will need a course achievement ("Studienleistung") only.
+The lecturer will tell you in the initial session of the course what applies to you, but you can also find the information in the syllabus.

 Basically, you can retry a course achievement as often as you need to pass, but you have at most three atempts for exams.